English

 How to trade options in a volatile market?

-If the exercise price is reached at any time within two weeks, I will immediately close my position, and the short side will not consider taking over shares.
-Since index options are used, in the absence of black swans, it is unrealistic to want to go all the way down; there is a high risk of floating profit and increasing positions.
+If the strike price is reached at any time within the next two weeks, I will immediately close the position, without considering taking the short side.
+Given that index options are involved, unless a black swan event occurs, expecting a continuous downward trend is not realistic, and there is a high risk of adding to losing positions.

 Disclaimer: Community is offered by Moomoo Technologies Inc. and is for educational purposes only.
 Read more